jogee489/BlazorCrudApp/README.md

 # BlazorCrudApp

-A basic CRUD application made using blazor and .net8
+A basic CRUD application made using blazor and .net8 to manage games